 It seems a bit of misdirection in the title here, so not really sure if the author of this brief article was intentionally using bitcoin in the title to generate more eyeballs.
 Suffice it to say that the specific quote mentioned as coming from Yves Mersch, an ECB executive, is clearly about cryptocurrencies (assumed to be used in a blockchain-type construction, although likely not a permissionless bitcoin version).
+Where do faster payments come in?

 ”Banks need to implement instant payments as soon as possible and provide an alternative narrative to the ongoing public debate on the alleged innovation brought by virtual currency schemes”